 There are a number of awards funded by external Trust Funds; the Head nominates candidates for these on the basis of the School’s normal interviews and Entrance Examinations and the reference from the Head of the candidate’s present school.

 McClure Memorial Scholarship: awarded to an individual of outstanding ability who in the Head’s opinion will make an outstanding contribution to the life of the School.
-The award is funded in part by Old Millhillians who are Life Guardians and/or members of the Old Millhillians Club.
+The award is funded by Life Guardians.

 In celebration of the Bicentenary of the School, Governors agreed to fund a maximum of three full Bursary places (100% fee remission) in the Sixth Form.